UnderstandLingBV/Tuktu/documentation/generators/nosql/tuktu.nosql.generators.MongoDBAggregateGenerator.json.md

-### tuktu.nosql.generators.MongoDBGenerator
+### tuktu.nosql.generators.MongoDBAggregateGenerator
-Executes a query on a given list of nodes.
+Executes tasks in an aggregation pipeline on a given list of nodes.

   * **nodes** *(type: array)* `[Optional]`
   - Optionally specify on which nodes to run and how many instances you want on each node.